 Disabled steps are skipped when the chain runs.

 Fail the step.
-Specify the conditions for failing the step, such as certain findings criteria and/or console log entries.
+Specify the conditions for failing the step, such as unit test failures, findings criteria, and/or console log entries.

 Mark step as unstable.
-Specify the conditions for making the step unstable, such as certain findings criteria and/or console log entries.
+Specify the conditions for making the step unstable, such as unit test failures, findings criteria, and/or console log entries.